Monday, June 11, 1:45pm -3:15pm, Arts and Administration Building, Room A1043

-David Decker, Newfoundland and Labrador Fish Harvesting Safety Association (NL-FHSA); Charles Coady, Workplace NL; Loyola Power, Service NL; Sharon Walsh, Fish Food and Allied Workers Union (FFAW/UNIFOR); Mark Dolomount, Newfoundland and Labrador Professional Fish Harvesters Certification Board (PFHCB); Gail Hickey, NL-FHSA
+David Decker, Newfoundland and Labrador Fish Harvesting Safety Association (NL-FHSA); Charles Coady, Workplace NL; Loyola Power, Service NL; Sharon Walsh, Fish Food and Allied Workers Union (FFAW/UNIFOR); Mark Dolomount, Newfoundland and Labrador Professional Fish Harvesters Certification Board (PFHCB); Bill Broderick, NL-FHSA

 In the past two decades, Newfoundland and Labrador (NL) has witnessed significant progress in the area of fishing industry safety – particularly in terms of fish harvesters’ ability to survive accidents at sea.
 Crews are better trained, vessels are better equipped, and there is more safety information available than ever before.
 Despite these improvements, the number of injuries and fatalities remains alarmingly high.